jhspetersson/fselect/README.md

 Shortcuts to common file extensions:

     fselect path from /home/user where is_archive = true
-    fselect path from /home/user where is_audio = 1
+    fselect path, mime from /home/user where is_audio = 1
-    fselect path from /home/user where is_book != false
+    fselect path, mime from /home/user where is_book != false
     fselect path from /home/user where is_doc != 1
     fselect path from /home/user where is_image = false
     fselect path from /home/user where is_video != true